DariahBE/VizTool/README.md

 There's also a need for **jQuery**
 ### Intended use
 This tool is developed to be used as an alternative to gephi-files.
-It specifically targets websites that work with continuously growing databases and don't want to spend time on recreating a gephi-graph after each database-update.
+It specifically targets websites that work with continuously growing databases and don't want to spend time on recreating a gephi-graph after each database-update or websites who wish to generate a network on the fly.

 Data can be fed to the applet by PHP or HTML.